-While driving on Pacific Coast Highway 1 through The Sea Ranch, slow down and gaze toward the east side of the road as you approach mile marker 55.5.
+While driving on Pacific Coast Highway 1 through The Sea Ranch in northern Sonoma County, slow down and gaze toward the east side of the road as you approach mile marker 55.5.

 That stunning architectural gem you spot - the small whimsical building topped by a winged roof that seems set to take flight - is Sea Ranch Chapel.
 And as amazing as it looks from the outside … well, it's even more fabulous on the inside.